alexfernandez/alexfernandez.github.io/index.md

 ## CV

-In case you are interested about my past experience, [here you go](/cv).
+In case you are interested in my past experience, [here you go](/cv).
 I sometimes work as a freelancer for short-term engagements such as teaching courses,